Hong Kong's Next Digital says Apple Daily newspaper to end on Saturday - News Break

 Hong Kong's Next Digital says Apple Daily newspaper to end on Saturday

-HONG KONG (Reuters) - Jailed Hong Kong media tycoon Jimmy Lai’s Next Digital said on Wednesday that due to the prevailing circumstances in the city its Apple Daily newspaper will come to an end no later than Saturday.
+HONG KONG, June 23 (Reuters) - Jailed Hong Kong media tycoon Jimmy Lai's Next Digital (0282.HK) said on Wednesday that due to the prevailing circumstances in the city its Apple Daily newspaper will come to an end no later than Saturday.